SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 For clarification purposes: If 3 out of 10 chips are dead on arrival or die during early use, we refer to that as poor build quality.

 ## General Recommendations
-At the moment, the BMI160 is the best price-to-performance option, far surpassing other IMUs such as the MPU6050.
-The BMI160 does not require a stable magnetic environment, making it a suitable option for many more people than 9DOF IMUs, such as the MPU9250 or ICM20948, or even the MPU6050+QMC5883L.
+At the moment, the BMI160 (stable) and BMI270 (experimental) are the best price-to-performance options, far surpassing other IMUs such as the MPU6050.
+Neither BMI requires a stable magnetic environment, making them a suitable option for many more people than 9DOF IMUs, such as the MPU9250 or ICM20948, or even the MPU6050+QMC5883L.
 BNO085s, while offering greater reset times, come at a significant price premium.

 When referring to the order of the IMUs on this page, bear in mind that they're listed roughly in order of best to worst.

 ---
 ## BNO085
-This is the IMU used in production slimes.
+This is the IMU used in production Slimes.
 They are reliable and stable chips, but at the time of writing, they remain difficult to find at modest prices like other IMUs.